pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/b_create-point-cloud.rst.txt

     point_cloud = ...

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-44
+GENERATED FROM PYTHON SOURCE LINES 46-48

-Now, perform a sanity check
+Now, perform a sanity check to show that the points have been loaded correctly.

 ..
-GENERATED FROM PYTHON SOURCE LINES 44-47
+GENERATED FROM PYTHON SOURCE LINES 48-51

 .. code-block:: default